ddhartma/Disaster-Response-Pipeline-Project/README.md

 Let's create a machine learning pipeline that is able to save human life during natural disasters.

-To achieve this take a data set containing real messages that were sent during disaster events.
+To achieve this task take a data set containing real messages that were sent during disaster events.
 Train a machine learning pipeline and create a web app to categorize new messages.
 An emergency worker can then:
   - input a new message,
   - get classification results in several categories and
   - send such classified reports to an appropriate disaster relief agency.